aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 cd /serverless-patterns/das-lambda-java-sam

-Now deploy the CloudFormation stack by running the RunCloudformationStack.sh file as follows
+# Now deploy the CloudFormation stack by running the RunCloudformationStack.sh file as follows

-sh ./RunCloudformationStack.sh <username> <stackname> <a short unique random string> - replace the value of <username> and provide a value for the name of the CloudFormation stack by replacing <stackname>
+sh ./RunCloudformationStack.sh <username> <stackname> <a short unique random string> # - replace the value of <username> and provide a value for the name of the CloudFormation stack by replacing <stackname>.
+Also provide a random short string such as "uniqueib01 that you keep changing if you run the CloudFormation stack mutiple times"

 ```